GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     As an example suppose [VKontakte](http://www.vk.com) is the external provider to integrate.
 To have access to user's email a proper scope must be specified (check [here](https://github.com/stevebest/passport-vkontakte#extended-permissions) and [here](https://vk.com/dev/permissions)).
 In this case the field `Authenticate params` can be filled this way: `{ "scope": ["email"] }`.
 Note the usage of `"` instead of `'` and that object keys have to be wrapped with `"`.

     !!!
 Warning:
-    Only static values will work.
-No Javascript dynamic expressions should be included.
+    Only valid JSON content will work.
+No Javascript dynamic expressions can be included.
 For instance `{ "key": Math.random() }` won't produce the effect desired.

     In all Passport.js strategies, `passport.authenticate` is usually called at two different places in code.
 The params configured here are those corresponding to the route `/auth/<PROVIDER-ID>` and not to the callback URL `/auth/<PROVIDER-ID>/callback`.